snoonetIRC/website/content/posts/2020/07/13/client-upgrades.md

 ---

 We are currently working on upgrading our network to [InspIRCd v3](https://www.inspircd.org/2019/05/03/v300-released.html).
-Older versions of some IRC clients (listed below) are non-compliant with way InspIRCd v3 emits messages.
+Older versions of some IRC clients (listed below) are non-compliant with the way InspIRCd v3 emits messages.
 More information about this can be found in the [InspIRCd FAQ](https://docs.inspircd.org/faq/#why-does-my-client-not-show-mode-changesopped-users-on-joinetc-correctly-when-using-inspircd-v3).